 Workers' compensation insurance provides lost wages, medical benefits, and rehabilitation costs to employees injured "in the course and scope" of their job.
 By carrying the insurance, general pain and suffering damages, and punitive damages are not available to employees.
-With the insurance in place, employees do not have to file suit to receive medical benefits.
+With the insurance in place, employees do not have to sue to receive medical benefits.

 The insurance is mandated by the state of California for all employers, even if the company only has one employee.
 Sole proprietors are generally exempt unless they are a roofer.